Jameel Warney: Senior season

 Warney won his third consecutive America East Player of the Year in the 2015–16 season, joining Northeastern's Reggie Lewis and Vermont's Taylor Coppenrath as the only players to do so.
 He also won America East Defensive Player of the Year and America East All-Defensive Team for the second straight season and was named first-team All America-East for the third straight season.
 He shot .630 and averaged 19.8 points, 10.8 rebounds, 1.6 assists and 3.0 blocks in 33 games, leading the America East in shooting percentage, points, rebounds and blocks.
 He recorded 21 double-doubles in 33 games.
 His 94 blocks were the fourth-most in Division I.

 He led Stony Brook with 22 points and 11 rebounds against No. 17 Vanderbilt in a 79–72 OT loss.
 Facing Notre Dame, Warney recorded both his 1,000th career rebound and 200th career block.
 With 29 points against Northeastern, Warney overtook Bryan Dougher (1,609) to become the top scorer in Stony Brook's Division I history.
 He set a new Stony Brook program record with nine blocks against Princeton, adding 26 points, 15 rebounds and five assists as well.
 On January 25, 2016, Warney passed Tommy Brenton (1,115) for the most career rebounds in Stony Brook history.
 On February 8 versus Hartford, Warney set a new career high with 36 points on 16-for-18 shooting, tying the Stony Brook single-game point record.
 He won his 16th America East Player of the Week award, a new conference career record, on February 15.

 Warney led Stony Brook to a nation-leading 18-game win streak and a 22–4 record.
-In a loss to Albany, Warney surpassed Emeka Smith (1,978), a Division III player from 1989–93, to become Stony Brook's all-time leading scorer.
+In a loss to Albany, Warney surpassed Emeka Smith (1,978), a Division III player from 1989 to 1993, to become Stony Brook's all-time leading scorer.
 He was named to the 35-man midseason watch list for the Naismith Trophy and one of the final five finalists for the Karl Malone Award, given to the best power forward in the NCAA.